 Vitality: 4 per level (1d6)

 Class Skills: The Magic User’s Class Skills are: Arcana (Int), Craft (Int), Discipline (Cha), Knowledge (Int), Nature (Int), Profession (Wis), Religion (Int), Weaponry – Melee (Str), Weaponry – Missile (Dex).
-A Magic User may select 8 Skill Training Options from the list of Class Skills above.
+A Magic User may select 8 Skill Training Options from the list of Class Skills above at 1st level (if not using a Lifepath).

 Spell List: The Magic User must select one spell list from the the following list: Arcane, Divine, Nature.